stormpath/stormpath.github.io/source/guides/token-management/index.markdown

 ### Refreshing Access Tokens

-Passing Access Tokens and validating the token allows access to resources in your application.
+Passing access tokens allows access to resources in your application.
 But what happens when the `Access Token` expires?
-You could either require the end user to authenticate, or if the user has a `Refresh Token`, they can get a new `Access Token` without requiring credentials.
+You could require the user to authenticate again, or use the `Refresh Token` to get a new `Access Token` without requiring credentials.

 {% docs warning %}
 If using a `Refresh Token` in a web application, it is important NOT to expose the refresh token through javascript.
 {% enddocs %}

-To get a new `Access Token` to for a `Refresh Token`, you must first make sure that the [application has been configured](#Configuration) to generate a `Refresh Token` in the `OAuth 2.0 Access Token Response`.
+To get a new `Access Token` to for a `Refresh Token`, you must first make sure that the [application has been configured](#configuration) to generate a `Refresh Token` in the `OAuth 2.0 Access Token Response`.

-Once your application has a `Refresh Token`, you can pass the token to your Stormpath Application's tokenEndpoint using the `refresh_token` OAuth 2.0 grant type.
+Once your application has a `Refresh Token`, you can pass the token to your Stormpath Application's `tokenEndpoint` using the `refresh_token` OAuth 2.0 grant type.

 {% codetab id:refresh-access-token langs:curl %}
 ------